joeclark-phd/bandito/README.md

 ###Contributors
 Joseph W Clark, joseph.w.clark@asu.edu

+###File Structure
+- All files in this directory (except README.md) define experiments.
+- Files in the `bandito` subfolder run the actual experiments:
+  - `/bandito/bandit.py` runs one replication of a bandit simulation.
+  - `/bandito/banditexperiment.py` runs an experiment with any specified set of treatments and number of replications.
+  - `/bandito/banditfunctions.py` contains algorithms for turbulence, strategy, beliefs, and payoffs.
+To implement a new algorithm, place it there.

 ###How to Use
 Copy the file `sample_experiment.py` and modify to set up your experiment.
 Run it with something like the following: